 iii.
 Heaving Concrete Cracks

-Due to the alternate freezing and thawing cycle, the ground rises slightly.
+Due to the alternate freezing and thawing cycle, heaving concrete cracks are formed.

-Normally, the ground rises when it freezes and settles back down during the thawing action.
+✔ Normally, the ground rises when it freezes and settles back down during thawing.

-In such conditions, if the concrete associated with the soil does not rise and subsequently settles down with the soil then cracks may develop in it.
+If the concrete associated with the soil does not rise and subsequently settles down with the soil, then cracks may also develop in it.

-Moreover, the deep spreading roots of trees may also cause a similar rise of the ground thereby forming heave cracks.
+Moreover, the deep spreading roots of trees may also cause a similar rise of the ground, forming heave cracks.